 In late June, I traveled to Switzerland for a good friend’s 50th birthday party.
 Money-wise, things looked good from the get-go: I had a free place to shack up as well as free airline tickets from all the credit card hacking I had done over the past few years.
-So far, so good. … [Read more...] about What to Do When Your Inner Spendthrift Emerges
+So far, so good.
+A cheap trip to one of the most expensive countries on earth – SCORE!
+But soon after arriving and … [Read more...] about What to Do When Your Inner Spendthrift Emerges

 Enjoying one's surroundings is a pretty fundamental, dare I say essential part of a balanced breakfast.
 Rich people flock to coastal California for never-ending sunshine, water, and arid warm temps.
-Some aspire to move to Colorado for mountain views, outdoor fun, and fairly … [Read more...] about Should We Move to Longmont?
+Some aspire to move to Colorado for mountain views, outdoor fun, and fairly moderate winter weather.
+Question today is, should we move to Longmont?
+If so, why?
+We just got back … [Read more...] about Should We Move to Longmont?

 Thanks to being an urban planning major in college, I have a pretty good pulse on how cities develop, change, decline, and gentrify over time.
-Fair to say that some cities are better than others when it comes to emergency response times, access to clean, potable water, and … [Read more...] about City vs. Suburbs: Why the City Always Wins
+Fair to say that some cities are better than others when it comes to emergency response times, access to clean, potable water, and parks.
+If I had a choice over where to retire, I would probably look for a mountain retreat, far away … [Read more...] about City vs. Suburbs: Why the City Always Wins